RWS/studio-api-docs/apiconcepts/filetypesupport/the_main_writer.md

-The Main Writer
+# The Main Writer
-==

-An example of a simplified Main Writer which accepts sub-content from the framework - note the implementation of [ISubContentAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ISubContentAware.yml)
+This example demonstrates a simplified Main Writer that accepts sub-content from the framework.
+Review the [ISubContentAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ISubContentAware.yml) implementation for details.

 # [C#](#tab/tabid-1)
 ```cs